-NYCLU in the news as civil rights watchdog pushing back on migrant protections, detention conditions, and LGBTQ+ rights in policy battles.
+NYCLU in the news: civil rights watchdog pushing for fair treatment in immigration, religious liberty zones, and anti-discrimination cases.
 Founded 1951 as NY affiliate of ACLU.

 A cluster of developments around the 2026 World Cup co-hosted by the US, Canada and Mexico has drawn scrutiny over immigration enforcement.
 U.S. courts have weighed the Trump-era detention and asylum processing policies, while rights groups warn that the event could be used for political messaging and face rights challenges in host cities.